aroemers/mount-lite/README.md

 > NOTE: If you want your namespaces to be unloaded when using `c.t.n.r/refresh`, make sure you call `(stop)` beforehand.

+> NOTE: This cascading is actually available as an option for the `start` and `stop` functions, called `:up-to`, as described [further below](#only-except-and-other-startstop-options).

-Still, there may be cases where you don't want this cascading stop behaviour.
-To alter this behaviour, one can set a different mode via the `on-reload` function.
-Given no arguments, it returns the current mode.
-Given an argument (a keyword), you can set the reload behaviour to one the following modes:
+Still, there may be cases where you don't want this reloading and/or cascading stop behaviour.
+To alter the reloading behaviour, one can set a different mode via the `:on-reload` option on a `defstate`.
+You can set the option to one the following modes:

 * `:cascade` - This is the default, as described above.